matterport/Mask_RCNN/README.md

 # Training on Your Own Dataset

+Start by reading this [blog post about the balloon color splash sample](https://engineering.matterport.com/splash-of-color-instance-segmentation-with-mask-r-cnn-and-tensorflow-7c761e238b46).
+It covers the process starting from annotating images to training to using the results in a sample application.

-To train the model on your own dataset you'll need to sub-class two classes:
+In summary, to train the model on your own dataset you'll need to extend two classes:

 ```Config```
 This class contains the default configuration.
 Subclass it and modify the attributes you need to change.